 "I will never go to see him," Chizoba repeated, her face gloomy, almost crying.
 Maybe she was thinking of our father, whose face she was never privileged to see, or she was just sad out of unknown nostalgia.
 I wondered, too, whether she had just caught a feeling she never had, a feeling of love for our father.

 "No, my granddaughter, go and see the fada," Grandma said without any sense of contradiction.
 "It is not for us to punish those who offend us.
 Punishment is divine."

 Sometimes, I felt Grandma should be ordained a reverend sister, though I knew Mama would not agree.
 Grandma's devilish name, Olachi, was not acceptable for the kingdom of heaven.
 Only illiterate persons possessed by untutored demons bore such a local name, so far as Mama was concerned.

 "If I must go, then Obi must come with me," Chizoba said.

 The next day, Chizoba and I were at the parish office at St. Paul's to see Father Raphael, my mind filled with expectations.
 Smelling of incense, the office that usually had many people visiting was empty except for a man making confessions behind the curtains.
 We sat on one of the wooden benches arranged in five rows, nudging one another, waiting for Father Raphael to come.

 "Father, forgive me," the man behind the curtains said, his voice deep.
 "I have committed that same sin I have always committed.
 I am helpless.
 Please Father, help me."

-I wondered if the priest had so memorized the sin that the sinner did not have to mention it again during confession.
-I wondered what sin it was that had become so like a recurring decimal that the sinner could not help but continue to commit it.
+I wondered if the priest had so memorized the sin, the sinner did not have to mention it again during confession.
+I wondered what sin it was that had become so like a recurring decimal, the sinner could not help but continue to commit it.